 Whilst many frameworks and responsive systems will mesmerize you with their plethora of componentry, navigational systems and robust CSS, there is always the less known, lightweight options that may prove to be a better solution in the long run.

 If you are not interested in a framework, but you still don’t wish to write your website from scratch, generating a ready-to-go grid system online may be a good resource to quickly get you started.
 Free online generators such as Gridpak prove to be very useful.
 Gridpak will not only provide you with custom CSS and media queries, they will also include associated LESS, SASS and design files to download as a package.
-All of this can be done in the time a developer makes a coffee!
+You can do this in the time it takes to make a coffee!

 Boost performance with responsive images